From start to finish

-Melbourne’s unique terrace houses find their roots all the way back in the Gold Rush in the 1850s.
-The influx of wealth stimulated an increase in population — and a huge demand for accessible housing.
-Terrace houses were designed to reflect the booming economy, while offering versatile living spaces that could be appreciated as single dwellings, or in a row.
+Melbourne’s unique terrace houses trace their origins all the way back to the Gold Rush of the 1850s.
+The discovery of gold heralded a dramatic population boom, and with the demand for affordable mass housing.
+Terrace houses were designed to accommodate that growing population while offering a versatile living space.

 Entire blocks of Melbourne terrace homes are joined together in long rows.
 Dwellings are separated by party walls decorated with corbels and other features, depending on when the house was constructed.

 Heavily influenced by local architectural movements, unique brickwork can still be found in many dwellings.
 Some have been rendered, sanded down, or painted over.

 The whole house will often display ornate balustrades, cornices, and parapets.
 This demand for detailing turned Melbourne into the nation’s cast-iron production hub.

 Gorgeous leadlight windows